 - Unfair labor practice charges under the National Labor Relations Act (NLRA)

-Chris also advises management on state and federal employment regulatory matters, including state minimum wage, sick leave, overtime laws, and Fair Labor Standards Act (FLSA) compliance.
+Chris also advises management on state and federal employment regulatory matters, including state minimum wage, sick leave, overtime laws, hiring and onboarding, and FLSA compliance.

 Prior to joining Littler, Chris gained valuable litigation experience as an associate at several Phoenix area firms.
 A sample of representative matters involving employment litigation include: